giordi91/giordi91.github.io/content/post/whittedRaytracing.md

     }
 ```

-Of course you still also need the update:
+Of course you still also need the update if you want to move the camera in
+play mode, otherwise you can omit that, and avoid all the errors:
 ```c#

     public void Update()